 New England is a bucket list destination for fall foliage, and starting or ending your dream trip in Boston in the fall is always a perfect idea!
 Boston is one of the best places to visit in the USA in October for fall foliage, fun Halloween decorations, and iconic events.

 Plan your trip to see the Head of the Charles Regatta, where thousands of rowers come to Boston to race down the Charles River in a colorful show.
 Or — if you’re lucky — you might catch a postseason game at Fenway Park if the Red Sox are playing well!
+Even if not, you can always take a guided tour of Fenway Park to visit this iconic ballpark.

 A view of the cobblestone street, red brick buildings, and historic decor at Acorn Street in Beacon Hill in Boston, Massachusetts in October.